flintlib/flint/doc/source/acb_theta.rst

     We reduce `\tau` using :func:`acb_theta_siegel_reduce`, call
     :func:`acb_theta_ql_all` or :func:`acb_theta_ql_all_sqr` on the reduced
     matrix, and finally apply the transformation formula.
-If the reduction step is not successful, we call the naive algorithm at a lower precision instead.
+If the reduction step is not successful, we set *th* to indeterminate values.

 Quasi-linear algorithms for derivatives
 -------------------------------------------------------------------------------